 RDF Domain(s): Knowledge Base (A1)

-Self-management (B2)

-Personal Qualities (B1)
+Self-management (B2) Personal Qualities (B1)

-Who the session is for: Postgraduate research students at any stage

-Delivery: Online - via the Researcher Development eLearning Portal

 Developing your writing skills as early as possible during your PhD will make the writing up process much easier.
 This may be the first time that you have written anything that is intended to result in a published academic paper, or the size of a thesis.
 This can be daunting, so honing your writing skills is crucial.